alekv/sneakers/README.md

 # Sneakers

-A tiny JavaScript library to recreate the decryption animation from the 1992 tech thriller [Sneakers](https://en.wikipedia.org/wiki/Sneakers_(1992_film)).
+A JavaScript library to recreate the decryption animation from the 1992 tech thriller [Sneakers](https://en.wikipedia.org/wiki/Sneakers_(1992_film)).
 You can see the effect in [this](https://youtu.be/F5bAa6gFvLs?t=33) clip, around 33sec.

 By default the library will follow the behaviour in that scene but you can tweak all of the parameters for the animation.